CLoaKY233/KerasLab/README.md

 ## Code Structure

-The main script `KerasTrainer.py` is organized into several sections:
+The main script `app.py` is organized into several sections:
+(now kept in pyfiles directory)

 1. **Imports and Constants**: Required libraries and global variables.
 2. **Data Loading and Preprocessing**: Functions to load and prepare image data.